Skip to main content

 Service Acceptance Criteria

-Service Acceptance Criteria:
+What is Service Acceptance Criteria?

-In the past, SAC has sometimes been considered only at the end of the value stream.
-High-performing service providers, however, apply methodologies like Lean, Agile, and ITIL improvements to define and evolve the SAC throughout the lifecycle.
-This aligns with ITIL’s intent.
+In the past, SAC was sometimes considered only at the end of the value stream.
+Today, high-performing service providers apply Lean, Agile, and ITIL 4 methodologies that encourage iterative and incremental ways of working.

 Comments